-Real de Catorce (silver-mining ghost town) is a heritage property in Real de Catorce, San Luis Potosí, Mexico seen on screen in The Mexican (2001), Bandidas (2006).
+Real de Catorce (silver-mining ghost town) is a landmark in Real de Catorce, San Luis Potosí, Mexico, and a filming location for The Mexican (2001) and Bandidas (2006).

 Location: Real de Catorce, San Luis Potosí, Mexico